Home > About Us

 Christopher Norris

-Christopher “Kit” Norris attended The Island School Semester during the spring of 2008 and later returned to serve as an Alumni Mentor during the summer of 2011.
+Christopher “Kit” Norris attended The Island School during the spring of 2008 and later returned to serve as an Alumni Mentor during the summer of 2011.
 Kit attended Colgate University, where he graduated in 2013 with a degree in Environmental Biology.
 Since then, Kit has worked in investment banking – first at Bank of America Merrill Lynch and currently at Evercore, where he focuses on special situation private capital raising.
 Kit helps organize alumni functions for Island Schoolers in the greater New York City area and is an active member of City Squash, an academic and athletic after-school enrichment program in the Bronx and Brooklyn.
 Kit and his wife, Susanna, live in New York City with their dog, Chester.

 • Bill Bohnsack